portxchange/developer-documentation/sending-data/index.md

 The events must be submitted one at a time.

-The same event can be submitted multiple times.
-In this case, the later submissions are considered updates to the initial one.
+The events must be unique and have unique UUID.
+However, the same payload can be sumbitted multiple times.

+To update data of the event, the changed payload must be submitted and it must have new, unique UUID.

+If the event property has to be removed, it is possible to sumbit `null`-data as a property value.
+For example, if the location that was submitted before becomes invalid and unknown, the update payload can contain `"location": null` value.

 The API requires authorization, for more information consult with the [Authorization](/authorization.md) page.